ChengshunShang1996/DEMGen/README.md

 ### Checking Results

-In the case folder or in the generated case folder, there will be a folder call "show packing", there you can find the post-procesing file of the generated packing.
+In the case folder or in the generated case folder, there will be a folder call "show packing", there you can find the post-processing file of the generated packing.
 Then it can be checked in Paraview or Gid.

 ## Examples